 If nothing else, this year has underscored the importance of working together in a collaborative way for a safe environment.
 A shared commitment to safety and health is as important as stemming COVID-19 transmission in a facility as it is in producing safe, high quality food products.
 And the facts are sobering: The U.S. Center for Disease Control (CDC) estimates that one in six Americans get sick from contaminated foods or beverages each year and 3,000 die.
 COVID-19 is projected to kill 250,000 by Thanksgiving this year, a number that includes people who contracted the virus on the job.

-A collective food safety culture helps an organization prevent, address and overcome a range of issues that impact the safety of employees and products bound for consumers.
+A collective culture helps an organization prevent, address and overcome a range of issues that impact the safety of employees and products bound for consumers.
 The same approach to being mindful and taking measures to protect the health and wellbeing of others can sustain a business through a pandemic and through day-to-day operations for producing high quality products free from hazards.

 How crucial is this shared philosophy?
 There’s a reason why so many safety bodies have required or recommended having a strong food safety culture in place, including GFSI, BRCGS Issue 8, Codex Alimentarius, the U.S. Food and Drug Administration and European Union, among others.